Rockypocky77/ChancifySATPrep/sat11.md

 Compared with the reaction at 20°C, the reaction at 30°C

-A) takes longer to complete.
+A) requires a greater duration to reach completion, indicating that higher temperatures slow reaction progress.

-B) finishes more quickly.
+B) reaches completion in less time, demonstrating that increased temperature accelerates the reaction process.

-C) shows no difference in time.
+C) exhibits identical completion times, suggesting that temperature changes within this range have negligible effects on reaction kinetics.

-D) cannot be measured.
+D) produces results that fall outside measurable parameters, making comparison impossible with available instrumentation.

 The data most strongly support which statement?

-A) Reaction time increases steadily as temperature increases.
+A) Reaction duration increases in a linear, predictable manner as temperature rises, following a consistent mathematical relationship.

-B) Temperature has no clear relationship with reaction time.
+B) No discernible pattern connects temperature variations to reaction timing, indicating that these variables operate independently.

-C) Higher temperatures generally correspond to faster (shorter) reactions.
+C) Elevated temperatures tend to correlate with reduced reaction durations, though the magnitude of change varies across different temperature intervals rather than following a uniform pattern.

-D) The reaction time is always cut in half when the temperature increases by 10°C.
+D) Each 10-degree temperature increase produces exactly a 50% reduction in reaction time, creating a precise halving effect that applies consistently across all temperature ranges.

 Suppose the researcher tested the reaction at 50°C. Which prediction is most reasonable based on the pattern in the data?